Victorian Government Planning System Reform: Latest Updates

 Amendment C160fran

-During the development of the FMAC Structure Plan, the Housing Statement was released, which re-confirmed Frankston’s role as a Metropolitan Activity Centre, and that it would be 1 of the first 10 pilot activity centres, delivering 60,000 new homes, to be planned for by the Victorian Government.
+During the development of the FMAC Structure Plan, the Victorian Government prepared, Housing Statement – The Decade Ahead 2024 – 2034 was released.
+This re-confirmed Frankston’s role as a Metropolitan Activity Centre, and that it would be 1 of the first 10 pilot activity centres, delivering 60,000 new homes, to be planned for by the Victorian Government.

 Following its release, Council made a submission to this work which can be read here: